-- What resources do you have? - What neighborhoods and properties are most at risk? - What are egress concerns? - Where are you going to put all the horses (and other animals)? - How are you going to care for evacuated horses? - Guidelines for treating horses exposed to wildfire smoke
+- What resources do you have? - People and places - What neighborhoods and properties are most at risk? - What are egress concerns? - Where are you going to put all the horses (and other animals)? - Adequate fencing + feeding - Do you need to manage for infectious disease like HPAI, RHD, EHV, VS? - Who are the decision-makers for this (NMLB, NMDGF, NMBVM)? - How are you going to care for evacuated horses? - Guidelines for treating horses exposed to wildfire smoke